-On January 9, 2004, we entered into a Securities Purchase Agreement with several accredited institutional and private investors whereby such investors purchased an aggregate of 3,333,363 shares of common stock and 4,312,212 warrant shares for an aggregate purchase price of \$4,200,039.
+On January 9, 2004, we entered into a Securities Purchase Agreement with several accredited institutional and private investors whereby such investors purchased an aggregate of 3,333,363 shares of common stock and 4,312,212 warrant shares for an aggregate purchase price of approximately \$4.2 millions.

 The shares of common stock were priced at a 20% discount to the average closing price of the stock from December 30, 2003 to January 6, 2004, which ranged from \$1.38 to \$1.94 per share during the period for an average closing price of \$1.26 per share.
-In addition, the investors received warrants to purchase an aggregate of 2,000,019 shares of common stock (subject to anti-dilution adjustments) exercisable at a price of \$1.74 per share for a period of five (5) years.
-The warrants were priced at a 10% premium to the average closing price of the stock for the pricing period.
+In addition, the investors received warrants to purchase an aggregate of 2,000,019 shares of common stock (subject to anti-dilution adjustments) exercisable at a price of \$1.7 4 per share for a period of five (5) years.
+The warrants v were priced at a 10 )% premium to the average closing price of the stock for the oricing period.